MGohil/XFPINView/README.md

 # XFPINView (Xamarin.Forms UI Control)
-XFPINView is Xamarin.Forms cross platform UI control to facilitate UI for mobile MPIN entry.
+XFPINView is Xamarin.Forms cross platform UI control to facilitate UI for mobile PIN (MPIN) entry.
-This control can be used for Crete New PIN, Change PIN screen in your mobile application.
+This control can be used for Login using PIN, Creting New PIN, Change PIN, Entering secure OTP screens in your mobile application.

 ## Nuget Package
 https://www.nuget.org/packages/XFPINView/